diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 MultipleOutputs delegates to the mapper’s OutputFormat.

 ##### Lazy Output
 FileOutputFormat subclasses will create output (part-r-nnnnn) files, even if they are empty.
-Some applications prefer that empty files not be created, which is where Lazy OutputFormat helps.
+Some applications prefer that `empty files not be created, which is where LazyOutputFormat helps`.
 It is a wrapper output format that ensures that the output file is created only when the first record is emitted for a given partition.
 To use it, call its setOutputFormatClass() method with the JobConf and the underlying output format.

 Streaming supports a -lazyOutput option to enable LazyOutputFormat.

+## 9. MapReduce Features
+### Counters
+#### Built-in Counters
+Counters are divided into groups, and there are several groups for the built-in counters.
+Each group either contains task counters (which are updated as a task progresses) or job counters (which are updated as a job progresses).
+* MapReduce task counters
+org.apache.hadoop.mapreduce.TaskCounter
+* Job counters
+org.apache.hadoop.mapreduce.JobCounter
+* Filesystem counters
+org.apache.hadoop.mapreduce.FileSystemCounter
+* FileInputFormat counters
+org.apache.hadoop.mapreduce.lib.input.FileInputFormatCounter
+* FileOutputFormat counters
+org.apache.hadoop.mapreduce.lib.output.FileOutputFormatCounter

+##### Task counters
+Task counters gather information about tasks over the course of their execution, and `the results are aggregated over all the tasks in a job`.

+Task counters are maintained by each task attempt, and periodically sent to the `application master` so they can be globally aggregated.  `Task counters are sent in full every time`, rather than sending the counts since the last transmission, since this guards against errors due to lost messages.

+Counter values are definitive only once a job has successfully completed.
+However, some counters provide useful diagnostic information as a task is progressing, and it can be useful to monitor them with the web UI.
+For example, PHYSICAL_MEMORY_BYTES, VIRTUAL_MEMORY_BYTES, and COMMITTED_HEAP_BYTES provide an indication of how memory usage varies over the course of a particular task attempt.

+##### Job counters
+Job counters (Table 9-6) are maintained by the application master, so they don’t need to be sent across the network, unlike all other counters, including user-defined ones.

+#### User-Defined Java Counters

 ## Miscellaneous